okso-hub/Linear-Equation-System-Solver/README.md

 python main.py
 How many unknowns are you looking for?
 2
 ```
-Then, you will have to input the factors of you unknowns
+Then, you will have to input the factors of you unknowns.

 ```
 python main.py